circleci/circleci-docs/jekyll/_cci2/oom.md

 ### `JAVA_OPTS`

-This Java environment variable is not read by the JVM.
+This environment variable is not read by the JVM.
 Instead, several Java-based tools and languages use it to pass memory limits to the JVM.